serverless/test/docs/run-serverless.md

 Runs complete serverless instance in preconfigured environment, optionally with some plugins and/or lifecycle engine hooks disabled.

-Optionally serverless instance can be freshly required with specific modules mocked
+Optionally serverless instance can be freshly required with specific modules mocked.

+Note: In eventually provided service configuration, variables are resolved (before passing configuration to `Serverless` instance), for `env`, `file`, `opt`, `self` and `strToBool` sources.

 ## Usage